NAGAGIT1/demo-repo/README.md

 #Demo

-This is my first demo for github
+This is my first demo for gitHub!!